Our Verdict

 Ease of Use

-Ease of use is where the Baby Jogger stands out, with one of the highest scores in the group for this metric.
+Ease of use is where the Baby Jogger stands out, with one of the highest scores in the group.

 Buckle